 Well, ladies, here’s my advice: It’s time you pick your men based on the accomplished, experienced, and wise woman you are today.
 Get rid of that vision you’ve carried around since you were 18 or 20 or even 35.
 You’ve lived and learned a lot.
-Time to revisit and replace your story of a “perfect man” with a grownup version that actually exists and will satisfy you as a grownup woman.
+Time to revisit and replace your story of a “perfect man” with a grownup version of a man that actually exists and will satisfy you as the woman you are today.

 Before you can recognize your Mr. I Love You — the man who is good for you and makes you feel the way you want and deserve to feel — you have to be consciously aware of your needs, of what makes you happy, and of what you can’t accept.

-This is a three-step exercise I give my clients to help them get clarity about this.
+This is a portion of a larger exercise that I give my private coaching clients to help them get clarity about this.
+(For more information about how I support you with private coaching, read about my 6-Step Find Hope and Find Him system.)
 If you’re dating, I strongly encourage you to do this.

 Step 1: Spend Time with Your Man